 Till this day, the Windows PC remains the choice of engineers everywhere.
 They even have one that runs on Ubuntu Linux, what with the programming community so strong on that one.
 The introduction of Android has further increased the community's expertise tremendously.

 Till today, Apple's PCs remain undeployable to engineers as an interface machine.
-One, they look too pretty.
-Second, they are not intended for that use.
-Unless Apple suddenly come out with something like the Raspberry Pi, a bare bones computing unit for rural projects and hobbyists, I don't see the situation changing.
+(1) They look too pretty.
+(2) They are not intended for that use.
+Unless Apple suddenly come out with something like the Raspberry Pi (a bare bones computing unit for rural projects and hobbyists) I don't see the situation changing.
 Or if they create something more professional.
-It will never happen unless Jobs decides to chuck his turtle neck vest and wear a biz suit.
-Now that he has passed on, well....
+It will never happen with Jobs...Wozniak perhaps.

 You might wonder why the popularity of the iPad and Apple's laptops has not translated into bigger market share for the company.
 It's because the Windows PC world is much bigger than what we see on our desk and laps.
 Discounting the corporate market, it is due to the use of the Windows PC in other areas.
 Specifically, a huge market exists for the "industrial PC".

 Not sure what that is?
 Well, it is basically a PC made to fit an industrial use.
 As such, these machines come in all shapes and sizes.
 In technical-speak, that's "form factor".